BradleyCanty/3-DOF-Rocket-Traj-Sim/README.md

 5) understand how Earth's oblateness affects the rocket's motion

 ## Simulation Assumptions
+- Rocket is modeled as a point mass (i.e., no yaw, pitch, or roll)
 - Earth is an oblate spheroid (WGS84)
 - There is no precession or nutation of spinning Earth
 - Angular velocity of Earth is constant